 According to digital marketing experts, a typical adult has potential daily exposure to about 4,000 ads in any form.
 Chinese people are even more affected by this phenomenon because they are hyper-connected: as of 2018, we estimate that the total social network users and digital buyers in China have reached 616.5 million and 800 million respectively.

 Thus, it is important to know that China is a mobile-centric nation: Chinese consumers account for 1.1 billion mobile internet subscriptions, more than 2.5 times those in the U.S which is the next largest market.
 In China your mobile phone number is as important as a social security number.
 Also, scanning a QR code is very common.
 Many sites offer QR codes to download a mobile app or access WeChat’s corporate account.
 This turns classic user navigation into a much more fluid and direct navigation where the QR Code is a relay to the mobile on many topics: payments, dowloads, social media, etc.

 This mobile hyper-connectivity is to be taken into account when developing your digital strategy and customer journey map in the Chinese market because consumers engage in a unique way depending on the channel, and understanding mobile engagement will help your customer journey become even more relevant.

 A company’s relationship with its customers goes far beyond improving the purchasing experience or customer service.
-Understanding the customer’s journey means understanding what they experience from the very beginning: when they first think about your brand.
+A good Consumer Experience Management in China means understanding what consumers experience from the very beginning: when they first think about your brand.

 Thus, a customer journey map is a graphic map that describes your users’ journey and all the interactions with your brand (called touch points).
 It reports how your customers surf on your different platforms, when and where they are blocked (pain points) or what excites them (opportunities).
 This part is called UX Design and takes into account and anticipates the expectations and needs of the user to create a pleasant, ergonomic and above all efficient platform.